My ex and I went through some pretty detrimental stuff after our relationship ended.

 I'm sure your significant other is having just as hard of a time without you, so do not start feeling insecure and cut the break short just because you miss them.
 If you do, then the same problems will be there when you get back.

 This is the time to take active steps to improve yourself, and you need to trust the other person is doing the same.
-Don't try to figure out what they are doing, don't drunk text them and don't post Snapchat stories just to see if they are keeping tabs on you.
+Don't try to figure out what they are doing, don't text them after a few glasses of wine, and don't post Snapchat stories just to see if they are keeping tabs on you.